-When it comes to promoting your brand on social media, hashtags are fundamental to attaining success.
-Once known as the pound sign, the hashtag is a way to make your content discoverable, at least when used correctly.
+When it comes to promoting your brand on social media, hashtags are a great way to drive views, likes, and shares.
+Previously known as the pound sign (#), the hashtag is a way to make your content discoverable to a captive audience.

-Hashtags were first widely used on Twitter, but they have become common on other social media platforms as well including Facebook, Instagram, LinkedIn, Google+ and Pinterest.
-Mastering the use of the hashtag gives you a powerful way to engage your audience and increase your social impact at no cost other than the time it takes to learn each platform and pay attention to trends.
+Hashtags were first widely used on Twitter, but they have become commonplace on other social media platforms including Facebook, Instagram, LinkedIn, Pinterest, and TikTok.
+Mastering the hashtag gives you a powerful way to engage your audience and increase your social impact at no cost other than the time it takes to do some research and pay attention to trends.

-Used correctly, hashtags help people who are interested in your topic to find what you are writing about and help to expand your influence and followers.
+Used correctly, hashtags help people interested in your topic to find you and help expand your influence and followers.

 When using a phrase as a hashtag, you spell it out without spaces, such as #usinghashtags.
 It can include numbers but not symbols or punctuation.
 The hashtag can be placed at the beginning, middle or end of your social media post or comment, and it allows what you have written to be indexed by the social media network.
 With this strategy, people who are not your fans or followers can still find your content.

 If you need some guidance on how to research keywords to feed into your hashtags, check out our infographic for five easy steps.

 While it sounds simple to place a hashtag in front of your keyword, there’s some other basic information that’s important to know when you are trying to be found by using hashtags.

 Using them only makes a difference in your social media strategy when done the right way.
 Here are some general tips:

 Hashtags are important on social media as they enable your content to be found by the right people.
 Using relevant hashtags helps your content to be found and helps drive traffic to your content so that you can boost views, likes, and shares.
 The key is finding the right ones that match your content and appeal to users.